hjozwiak/tintin-kallisti-pack/README.md

 - autosanc {args}: Triggers when sanctuary falls.
 - autoshape args: Automatically change to the given shape when shape change wears off.
 - autotumble: Causes you to tumble if you are set on fire or coated in acid.
+- autovdrain: Vampiricdrains a corpse if you are less than 50 percent in any of your HMS.
 - autovigor {args}: Triggers when vigor falls.
 - autowarcry: Renews warcry automatically.
 - autowarpaint color: Renews warpaint automatically with the specified color, azure, crimson, or mandrake.